Garlic mustard (Alliaria petiolata)

 How do I manage Garlic mustard?

 Pulling garlic mustard is very effective in small populations.
 Take care to remove the root, and pulling should be done in early spring, before the plant goes to seed.
 Garlic mustard is an extremely hardy plant, and can re-sprout in a compost pile or if left out, and seeds can develop even if the plant was not flowering when pulled.
-Bag pulled plants, and send them to the landfill.
-You may also explore alternate disposal methods, such as feed for animals, in papermaking, or as a wild-crafted spring herb.
+Bag pulled plants, and send them to the landfill; this PDF explores a lot of garlic mustard disposal options, including landfill, animal feed, and human consumption!
 Larger populations may be managed through herbicide use; spraying is best done in early spring and late fall, when garlic mustard is one of the few green things, so there is little risk to native plants.

 ISN hosts "workbees" to remove invasive garlic mustard every May!